onap/vnfrqts-guidelines/docs/vnf_guidelines/vnf_guidelines.rst

 (CI/CD) software artifacts that utilize automated open industry standard system and container build tools.
 The PNF package should include parameterized configuration variables to enable automated build customization.
-Don’t create unique (snowflake) PNFs requiring any manual work or human attention to deploy.
+Don't create unique (snowflake) PNFs requiring any manual work or human attention to deploy.
 Do create standardized (Lego™) PNFs that can be deployed in a fully automated way.
 ONAP will orchestrate updates and upgrades of PNFs.
 One method